freeCodeCamp/freeCodeCamp/guide/english/c/pointers/index.md

 ---
 # Pointers in C
 By now you should be aware that C is a low-level language, and nothing shows that better than pointers.
 Pointers are variables that get you the variable value by "pointing" to a memory location rather than storing the value of the variable itself.
 This allows for some handy tricks, and is also what gives us access to arrays and file handling, among other things.
+With more power comes greater responsibility.Pointers if not used properly can lead to serious issues like data loss,system lag,unexpected termination,etc

 #
 ```